The Cauchy integral, bounded and compact commutators: Proof of Theorem : Boundedness of

-Therefore, the Cauchy integral~$C_{\Gamma}$ is a SIO.
 Coifman, McIntosh and Meyer~\cite{CMM82} showed that $C_{\Gamma}$ is bounded on~$L^2$.
 Additionally, Calder\'{o}n and Zygmund showed that a SIO which is bounded on~$L^2$ is also bounded on~$L^p$ for all~$p \in (1,\infty)$.
-This implies the Cauchy integral~$C_{\Gamma}$ is bounded on ~$L^p$ for all~$p \in (1,\infty)$.
+Thus the Cauchy integral~$C_{\Gamma}$ is bounded on ~$L^p$ for all~$p \in (1,\infty)$.
 This completes the proof of Lemma~\ref{lem:Cbded}. \end{proof}